IOC suspends NKorea from Beijing Olympics for Tokyo no-show

-LAUSANNE, Switzerland (AP) — North Korea was formally suspended from the 2022 Beijing Winter Olympics by the IOC on Wednesday as punishment for refusing to send a team to the Tokyo Games citing the COVID-19 pandemic.
+GENEVA (AP) — North Korea was formally suspended from the 2022 Beijing Winter Olympics by the IOC on Wednesday as punishment for refusing to send a team to the Tokyo Games citing the COVID-19 pandemic.

 IOC president Thomas Bach said the North Korean national Olympic body will also now forfeit money it was due from previous Olympics.
 The unspecified amount — potentially millions of dollars — had been withheld because of international sanctions.